-You may be surprised to learn that vitamin D is completely different from most other vitamins.
+Vitamin D is completely different than most other vitamins.

-It is actually a hormone, a steroid hormone that is produced out of cholesterol when your skin is exposed to the sun.
+In fact, it’s a steroid hormone produced from cholesterol when your skin is exposed to the sun.

 This article explains everything you need to know about vitamin D.